SPARX

 - As you complete each quest, the Guide will explain how you can use your new skills to feel better, solve problems and enjoy life in the real world.
 Each level takes about half an hour.

-For the complete app description, go to the app website(external link) and for a detailed review, see Reviews.
+For the complete app description, go to the course website(external link), Google Play(external link), iTunes(external link), and for a detailed review, see reviews below.

 PROS | CONS |